Sakorn Yang-keawsot

-Sakorn Yang-keawsot (สาคร ยังเขียวสด; 1922 in Nonthaburi Province – May 21, 2007 in Bangkok, Thailand) was a Thai puppeteer.
+Sakorn Yangkheiosot (สาคร ยังเขียวสด; 1922 in Nonthaburi Province – May 21, 2007 in Bangkok, Thailand) was a Thai puppeteer.
 He was a master of the hun lakorn lek (traditional Thai small puppets).
 Also known by his English nickname, Joe Louis, in 1965 he founded the Sakorn Hunlakornlek troupe with his daughter, Thitawan Yangkheiosod.
-Later, in 2001, his son, Pisutr Yang-keawsot formed a new troupe named Joe Louis and founded Joe Louis Puppet Theatre under his acknowledgment.
+Later, in 2001, his son, Pisutr Yangkheiosot formed a new troupe named Joe Louis and founded Joe Louis Puppet Theatre under his acknowledgment.
 He was named a National Artist for performing arts in 1996.

 Biography

 Sakorn was born in 1922 to parents who were both khon (masked drama) performers and puppeteers in the troupe of Krae Suppavanich.
 Sakorn performed in a likay (Thai folk opera) troupe as comedian, but also learned puppetry from Krae.
 He adapted and improved upon Krae's large hun luang (royal puppets) and revived the art of the hun lakorn lek puppets, which were not as detailed as the larger puppets but allowed for more mobility and lifelike movements.
 As many as three puppeteers would be used to control the moves of one puppet.